zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Let us return to the general case of a particle.
+Let us return to the general case of a scattering object.
 Assume that the observation point is in the far zone with respect to each individual volume element, so that \\(k R \gg 1\\).
 Equation 11.25 then takes the form

 $$ \tag{13.6}
 \begin{aligned}